Ayehu/custom-activities/SharePoint/SharepointUpdateSiteOwner/README.md

-## SharepointUpdateSiteOwner - Updates the owner of Sharepoint site.
+## SharePointUpdateSiteOwner - Updates the owner of SharePoint site.

 ##### DLL's to reference
 Microsoft.SharePoint.Client.dll